roodfluweel/Responsible-Disclosure-Policy/README-en.md

 ## Reporting the vulnerability

 * Report the vulnerability as soon as possible after discovery.
-Mail your findings to infosec@roodfluweel.be and encrypt them with our [PGP key](infosecRoodFluweel_0x294BE3EC_public.asc) to prevent the information from falling into the wrong hands.
+Mail your findings to support@roodfluweel.be and encrypt them with our [PGP key](infosecRoodFluweel_0x294BE3EC_public.asc) to prevent the information from falling into the wrong hands.
 * Provide sufficient information to reproduce the vulnerability so that we can solve the problem as quickly as possible.
   Usually the IP address or URL of the affected system and a description of the vulnerability is sufficient, but for more complex vulnerabilities more may be needed.
 * Leave your contact details, so that Rood Fluweel can contact you to work together for a safe result.